FragmentedCurve/www/data/README.md

     - This text is used in the *description* field of the atom/rss feed.
 - **:url**
     - This needs to be the full(!)
 URL of your website, including(!) a final slash.
-	- MIND: If the url contains a tilde (~), it needs to get duplicated
+	- MIND: If the url contains a tilde (~), it needs to get duplicated.
 	- Example: ``https://mydomain/~~user/``
 - **:rss-item-number**
     - This holds the number of latest(!)
-RSS items you want to get published when you generate the files.
+RSS items you want to get published.
 - **html**
     - ``t`` to export html website.
 Set ``nil`` to disable.
 - **gopher**